 This initiative is working to deliver a step-change in the cultural relationships and to focus on the reciprocal exchange of contemporary cultural practices between these countries and the UK.

-Birmingham Weekender sets up home in Birmingham’s creative quarter, where we showcase the area’s thriving independent arts scene.
+In October 2019, Birmingham Weekender set up home in Birmingham’s creative quarter, where we showcased the area’s thriving independent arts scene.

-Discover a packed weekend of events including dance, music, art, performance, hands-on workshops, parties, street arts and more.
-Fun for all the family, with some of the city’s leading artists and arts organisations.
+Visitors enjoyed a packed weekend of events including dance, music, art, performance, hands-on workshops, parties, street arts and more.
+The weekend included fun for all the family, with some of the city’s leading artists and arts organisations.

 Produced by Culture Central | Funded by Birmingham City Council & Arts Council England

 Programme Partner: Dance Hub Birmingham | Media partner: What’s On Live

 Culture Central has been working with Birmingham City Council to establish a “Cultural Compact” for the city.